junegunn/vader.vim/README.md

     - `Save <name>[, ...]`
     - `Restore [<name>, ...]`

+The following syntax helper functions are provided:

+-   `SyntaxAt`: return a string with the name of the syntax group at the following position:

+    - `SyntaxAt()`: current cursor position
+    - `SyntaxAt(col)`: current cursor line, at given column
+    - `SyntaxAt(lnum, col)`: line and column

+-   `SyntaxOf(pattern[, nth=1])`: return a string with the name of the syntax group at the first character of the nth match of the given pattern.
+    Return `''` if there was no match.

-And the path of the current .vader file can be accessed via `g:vader_file`.
+The path of the current `.vader` file can be accessed via `g:vader_file`.

 In addition to plain Vimscript, you can also test Ruby/Python/Perl/Lua interface with Execute block as follows: